qmk/qmk_firmware/keyboards/gentleman65/readme.md

 Getting the board into bootloader mode:

 To flash firmware onto this board, you'll need to bring the PCB into bootloader mode.
 To enter bootloader mode, press the reset button on the back of the PCB twice.
-The reset button is located in the top left corner near the indicator LED.
+The reset button is located in the bottom center near the spacebar switch footprint.

 Make example for this keyboard (after setting up your build environment):